 The Palais & Café

-You don’t see much of the original palais interior in the museum rooms, though the staircase offers an inkling of past glories.
+You don’t see much of the original interior in the museum rooms, though the staircase offers an inkling of past glories.

 Be sure, though, to go through to the small garden for more views of the exterior.
 Summer sees the open-air dotdotdot film festival take over part of the outside.